nx-dotnet/nx-dotnet/docs/core/generators/application.md

 ### useNxPluginOpenAPI

-- (boolean): If using a codgen project, use openapi-generator
+- (boolean): If using a codegen project, use openapi-generator